Instant Pot Rotisserie Chicken Risotto. A loaded main dish risotto, using a store-bought rotisserie chicken for both the broth and the shredded meat.

 💡Tips and Tricks

 - Pressure cooker broth is my other PC killer application.
-(I’m borrowing the killer app phrase from my years working in the computer industry.)
-I started using my pressure cooker on a regular basis because of the awesome chicken broth it makes.
+(I'm borrowing the killer app phrase from my years working in the computer industry.)
+I started using my pressure cooker regularly because of the excellent chicken broth it makes.
 Want to take your risotto to the next level?
 Use homemade chicken broth.

 - I’m tricking you into extra homemade broth with this recipe - a whole rotisserie chicken will make 8 cups of broth, but you only need 4 cups for this recipe.
 Refrigerate the leftover broth for up to 3 days, or freeze it for up to 6 months, and you can make a second batch of risotto whenever you’re ready.